 Just for fun

-My dad and I went to the theater last week to see M3GAN, the movie about an AI doll even though "horror-light" isn't really our thing.
+My dad and I went to the theater to see M3GAN, the movie about an AI doll, even though "horror-light" isn't really our thing.
 We found it entertaining and thought provoking.
 If you saw it you might remember that M3gan, when she was criticized for her behavior, complained about the lack of parameters.
 In the case of AI, as in any programming, it is definitely all about parameters, so ambiguity can confuse it and bad results may happen, though not likely chainsaw attacks.

 What are your thoughts about AI writing apps?